jhrcek/concept-explorer/README.md

 ## TODO

-- add row / column headers
+- implement a view for column / row headers
 - add way to edit row / column headers
+- implement a way to rotate the context for easier editting